Confy-Code/Home-Network_CISCO/README.md

 Each router was configured similarly according to its assigned subnet.

-**Note**:It is recommended to save your configurations to Non-volantile RAM(NVRAM), so that you do not lose yor work.
-That is why we encourage you to include the `write` command in your CLI once you are in the privileged EXEC mode(#)
+**Note**: It is recommended to save your configurations to Non-volantile RAM(NVRAM), so that you do not lose your work.
+That is why we encourage you to include the `write` command in your CLI once you are in the privileged-EXEC mode(#)

 ---